Simon Carter founded his eponymous brand in 1985. We chat with him about today’s fashion climate and what luxury means to him.

 In today’s turbulent political climate, what’s the significance of creativity?

 I think sometimes you need a shake-up to generate a creative boost actually.
-I think that when times are kind of easy you can get a bit self-satisfied and a bit lazy in terms of design.
-And some of the most interesting designs historically have come out of periods of chaos actually.
-So I will be quite interested to see particularly what the young generation of designers coming through are going to do, perhaps in terms of protest fashion or fashion that reflects the times that we’re in, so actually, I think that it could be quite an exciting period of creativity.
+I think that when times are easy you can get a bit self-satisfied and a bit lazy in terms of design.
+Some of the most interesting designs historically have come out of periods of chaos actually, so I will be quite interested to see particularly what the young generation of designers coming through are going to do, perhaps in terms of protest fashion or fashion that reflects the times that we’re in.
+So actually, I think that it could be quite an exciting period of creativity.

 What are your future plans for Simon Carter?